FAQs

 1 in 13 college-aged individuals suspect having had a drink laced with a rape drug.

-What drugs does Knope detect?
+What drugs does the Knope Test detect?

-Flunitrazepam (Rohypnol or Roofies), Alprazolam (Xanax), Diazepam (Valium), Diazepam (Diastat), Temazepam (Restoril), Oxazepam (Serax), Lorazepam (Ativan), Etizolam (Arophlam), Triazolam (Halcion), Nitrazepam (Mogadon), Ketamine, and Norketamine.
+Flunitrazepam (Rohypnol or Roofies), Alprazolam (Xanax®), Diazepam (Valium®), Diazepam (Diastat), Temazepam (Restoril®), Oxazepam (Serax®), Lorazepam (Ativan®), Etizolam, Triazolam (Halcion®), Nitrazepam (Mogadon®), Ketamine, and Norketamine.

 I don't drink alcohol.
 Can I be affected by drink spiking?